ISENBECK66/X-NetMed/README.md

 ---
 ### Software architecture :
 We decided to split the service in two separated function :
-#### *Model* :
+#### TF-Serving (*Model*) :
-This function needs a lot of GPU resources and its task consist into apply the model on the data provided and send back the results.
+This function needs a lot of GPU resources and its task consist into apply the *model* on the data provided from the *gateway* and send back the results.
-#### *Gatewey* :
+#### *Gateway* :
 This function get the input data from the user interface and pre-elaborate the image.
-After this elaboration the service send the image to the *Model-service* to receive the evaluation.
+After this elaboration the *gateway-service* send the data to the *TF-Serving* and receive back the evaluation.
-Once the function have the evaluation back from the *Model* service, it adjust the data and provide to a post-elaboration before to give data back to the user.
+Once this function obtain the evaluation from the *TF-Serving*, the data are adjusted there in a post-elaboration and give back to the *user-terminal*.

 ---